bramus/mixed-content-scan/readme.md

 ## Installation

-Installation is possible using Composer
+Installation is possible using [Composer](https://getcomposer.org/)

 ```
 composer global require bramus/mixed-content-scan:~2.2
 ```

-_Don't know what this Composer thing is?_ If you don't know how to work with Composer you may download the 1.0 release from [the Releases page](https://github.com/bramus/mixed-content-scan/releases).
-It's a first (rough) version of MCS which also does the job.
+_New to Composer?_ It's a command line tool for dependency management in PHP.
+On Linux/Unix/OSX you will need to [download and run the install script](https://getcomposer.org/download/) and _(recommended)_ successively [move `composer.phar` to a global location](https://getcomposer.org/doc/00-intro.md#globally).
+On Windows you will need to [run the installer](https://getcomposer.org/doc/00-intro.md#installation-windows)

 ## Usage